cydriclopez/treemodule-json/README.md

 This ***Tree Demo*** page started out as the [Primeng tree-demo](https://www.primefaces.org/primeng/tree).
 Here is the [StackBlitz tree-demo](https://stackblitz.com/edit/primeng-tree-demo?file=src%2Fapp%2Fapp.component.ts).
 Go over this code.
 I did not copy it exactly.
 I used the lower tree and adapted the ***Expand*** and ***Collapse*** buttons.
 For demo purposes this code is perfectly fine.

 However, the moment your code takes on the semblance of a half-decent app then you stop coding this way.
-The component is mostly for UI display.
-Most of the logic have to be transitioned to a service.
+Components are mostly for UI display.
+Most of the logic have to be transferred to a service.

 Below is my suggestion of how to code it.
 Btw the ***selector: 'app-treedemo'*** is now preempted by the ***router-outlet*** tag mentioned above.
 It can be commented out but I kept it here.

 Note that access to the ***files*** data is now via the getter method ***get files()***.
 This effectively renders the ***this.nodeService.files*** data as read-only.
 A UI Component has no business directly altering data.
-If allowed, it can subsequently create chaos down the road. **I have seen this problem far too many times enough to resolve to write about it.**
+If allowed, it can subsequently create chaos in the future. **I have seen this problem far too many times enough to resolve to write about it.**

 ```typescript
 import { Component, OnInit } from '@angular/core';